 The offer was to repay the existing bond at a premium to par of 101, reflecting the following considerations:

-ii.
-The fact that the new bond, proposed to allow existing wholesale holders of the old bond to ‘rollover’ into it, carried a lower coupon of 5.65% fixed for a longer 7-year term.
+- the fact that the new bond, proposed to allow existing wholesale holders of the old bond to ‘roll over’ into it, carried a lower coupon of 5.65% fixed for a longer 7-year term

 The new coupon of 5.65% fixed for 7 years represented a credit margin of approx. 4.40%, which was seen as a fair margin – still for an unrated credit – but reflected the improvement in OMNI’s credit profile and the longer tenor than the initial bond.

-Investors voted in favour of the exchange and as a result the old bond was redeemed at 101 on the 20th December 2019 and the new one issued to wholesale investors only (as for all new issues) at par on the 8th of January 2020.
+Investors voted in favour of the exchange and as a result, the old bond was redeemed at 101 on the 20th of December 2019 and the new one was issued to wholesale investors only (as for all new issues) at par on the 8th of January 2020.

-With the uncertainty of the refinance out of the way, the bond was recognised as having a good long-term credit profile and the price once again appreciated, free from near term call restrictions.
+With the uncertainty of the refinance out of the way, the bond was recognized as having a good long-term credit profile and the price once again appreciated, free from near-term call restrictions.